-While we know that cats are indeed faster than humans, certainly on average, we may not know why this is so.
+While we know that cats are indeed faster than humans on average, we may not know why this is so.
 The reasons are to with the way our bodies are compared to felines.
-These differences cocern:
+These differences concern:

-- How cats walk: human beings are plantigrade animals.
+- How cats walk: human beings are types of plantigrade animals.
 This means we walk with our toes flat on the ground.
 It allows us to stand upright and keep our stamina.
-However, cats are digitigrade animals which means they walk on their toes.
+Cats are digitigrade animals which means they walk on their toes.
 This allows them to move more quickly across the ground, just as humans sprint on the balls of their feet.
 A cat's ankles are higher which provides them with a smoother movement.
-However, while this structure allows them to sprint better, a human pips them to the post in terms of endurance.
+While this structure allows them to sprint better, a human has better endurance.
 Flat-footed walking provides better support over long distances, making continuous movement more amenable.
 A cat may win in a 100 m sprint, but humans would likely fare better in a marathon.

 - How cats run: as we said earlier, a cat's gait changes when they move from walking to running.
 Their running gait is at full speed when they are in a double suspension gallop.
 This is called a double suspension as over the course of one full gallop, all of the cat's legs will be completely off the ground (i.e. suspended in the air).
 This means they have little friction or air resistance and are propelling themselves very efficiently.
 Greyhounds and Whippets used as racing dogs also employ this technique for running, although they are more efficient.
 Humans only have two limbs which touch the ground when running, so they don't have as much push compared to an animal with four.

 - Balance: a cat has incredible balance which means it can land well and adapt to the ground as they run.
 Their digitigrade feet also afford them this ability.
 This is partly why cats can evade humans so well.
-As much as they are faster, they can also adapt to their environment better.
+As much as they are faster, they can also better adapt to their environment.

 - Claws: cats also have claws which can use when they require traction to run quicker.
 This is why humans use cleats on their shoes to be able to give them the traction we don't naturally possess.